ixiao1005/V-CL/README.md

-# Video-based Cognitive Load Assesment using MediaPipe
+# Video-based Cognitive Load Assessment using MediaPipe

 This repository provides a complete pipeline for cognitive load assesment from videos using structured features extracted with MediaPipe and machine learning models.